aehrc/smart-forms/packages/smart-forms-renderer/README.md

 The Smart Forms app uses a even finer-grained control which directly interacts with the state management stores.

-At the moment there are no plans to document it, but I am happy to do so if there is demand for it.
+At the moment there are no plans to document state management methods, but happy to do so if there is demand for it.
 Raise a request in https://github.com/aehrc/smart-forms/issues if you want to see it happen!

 ---